Semrush helps you:

 Write to One Person

-This also applies to B2B.
+This also applies to B2B marketing.

 B2B copywriters LOVE to write copy that speaks to absolutely no one.